Lee-Wei-Jie/ICT2x01_P1-8/README.md

 ![Whitebox Testing Pytest](/img/tests/whitebox-testing-allfunctions.gif)

 ----

-Alternatively, you can use to get the coverage whereby you can then view it in a html file by opening it on a browser:
+You can refer to the pytest [documentation](https://coverage.readthedocs.io/en/6.2/) to get the coverage whereby you can then view it in a html file by opening it on a browser:
 ```
 py.test test_fullsuite.py --cov=main --cov-report=html
 ```